edwarnicke/imports-gen/README.md

 go generate ./pkg/imports
 ```

-This will result in the creation of a file imports.go, which imports every package imported anywhere in the module.
+This will result in the creation of a file imports_{{GOOS}}.go, which imports every package imported anywhere in the module for that GOOS.

 A docker container can then be primed with: